Clinical-Genomics/MIP/documentation/Setup.md

 Capture target files:
  1. The "infile_list" and .pad100.infile_list files used in ``ppicardtoolscollecthsmetrics``.
- 2. The ".pad100.interval_list" file used by some GATK modules.
+ 2. The ".pad100.interval_list" file used by some GATK recipes.

 #### *Note*
 If you do not supply these parameters MIP will create these from scratch using the supplied "latest" supported capture kit ".bed" file and the supplied human reference genome as template.